 - determine the sequences of the 3 billion chemical base pairs that make

 - store this information in databases,

 - transfer related technologies to the private sector, and

 - address the ethical, legal, and social issues (ELSI) that may arise from

-Due to the massive volume of information the project revealed, it is taking years to sort through it all.
-Somewhere, hidden in the information, is the answer that may bring peace on earth and save us from extermination.
+Due to the massive volume of information the project revealed, it is taking decades to sort through it all.
+Somewhere, hidden in all that information, is the answer that may bring peace on earth and save us from extermination.
 We are now at a point in history when we are on the verge of finally being able to correct the flaw(s) that originally caused our exile.

-Because we were placed on Earth to protect interstellar civilization from our behaviors, the day that we accomplish manned interstellar flight without genetic alteration, will also very likely be the day that we bring about our destruction.
+Because we were placed on Earth to protect interstellar civilization from our behaviors, it is extremely probable that the day we accomplish manned interstellar flight without genetic alteration, will also be the day that we bring about imminent destruction.
 As we rapidly approach that day of reckoning, we remain constantly under observation...